Who doesn’t love Guacamole??

 - 1 jalapeño de-seeded and minced

-- 1 cup grape tomatoes halved (or 2 Roma or plum tomatoes, coarsely chopped)
+- 1 cup grape tomatoes or cherry tomatoes halved (or 2 Roma or plum tomatoes, coarsely chopped)

 - ½ medium red onion diced

 - ½ tsp. unrefined salt (real, pink, or Celtic salt)